B70 (New York City bus): History

 The Eighth Avenue streetcar line was built and opened on December 1, 1916.
 It was the last streetcar line built in Brooklyn.
 It ran on Eighth Avenue, from its terminus at Bay Ridge Avenue, through what is now Sunset Park.
 Streetcars continued to run until May 15, 1949, when it was converted to bus operation.

+In April 2001, the MTA Board announced that it planned to reroute the B70 to run along 92nd Street and Fort Hamilton Parkway instead of Seventh Avenue and 86th Street in Fort Hamilton.
+The change would eliminate difficult turns at Fort Hamilton Parkway and 86th Street, and to improve connections with the S53 and S79 bus routes.
+The change was to be implemented in June 2001.

-In July 2010, due to budget cuts, the B37 bus was discontinued and the B70 bus was rerouted from 7th Avenue to 3rd Avenue in Bay Ridge.
+On June 27, 2010, due to budget cuts, the B37 bus was discontinued and the B70 bus was rerouted from 7th Avenue to 3rd Avenue in Bay Ridge.
 When the B37 bus was restored in June 29, 2014, the B70 bus was rerouted back from 3rd Avenue to 7th Avenue in Bay Ridge.

 On December 1, 2022, the MTA released a draft redesign of the Brooklyn bus network.
 As part of the redesign, B70 service would be slightly extended to 3rd Avenue and 30th Street at its northern end to serve Industry City.
 Closely spaced stops would also be eliminated.